codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 }
 ```

-**Note** that base classes are not be sufficient as injection targets.
+**Note** that base classes are not sufficient as injection targets.
 Dagger 2 relies on strongly typed classes, so you must specify explicitly which ones should be defined.
 (There are [suggestions](https://blog.gouline.net/2015/05/04/dagger-2-even-sharper-less-square/) to workaround the issue, but the code to do so may be more complicated to trace than simply defining them.)

 #### Code generation